ch0colate-3xplosion/Cyber-Security/Proxmox-Vulnlab-Setup/VulnHub-Proxmox-Setup/README.md

 6. Move and rename converted qcow2/raw file to VM storage/images
 7. Modify VM configuration to include the storage
 8. Check to ensure p7zip is installed and/or other software for extraction and conversion
+9. On https://download.vulnhub.com/ ignore .torrent files.
+10. Read .txt files and create VM based on .txt files if Windows, Linux versions are mentioned.

 ### Future Task